SharkyBytes/Ell-ena/BACKEND.md

 ---

 This guide should help you get started with the Ell-ena backend.
-For more detailed information about specific features or customizations, please refer to the project documentation or contact the development team.